 What is Sustainable Fashion?

-Sustainable Fashion is a movement and process of fostering change to fashion products and the fashion system towards greater ecological integrity.
+Sustainable Fashion is a movement and process of fostering change in fashion products and the fashion system towards greater ecological integrity.
 It addresses the whole system of fashion.
 That is to say, it deals with independent social, cultural, ecological, and financial systems.

 It also considers fashion from the perspective of all stakeholders.
 These include users and producers, all living species, and contemporary and future dwellers on the planet.
-Sustainable Fashion, therefore, is the responsibility of citizens, public sector, and the private sector.
+Sustainable Fashion, therefore, is the responsibility of citizens, the public sector, and the private sector.